axelitama/Progetto-Reti-Logiche-2020-2021/README.md

 # Histogram Equalization Hardware Component

-This repository contains the VHDL implementation of a hardware component for image histogram equalization, developed for the course of **Reti Logiche** (Digital Logic Design) a.y.
+This repository contains the VHDL description of a hardware component for greyscale image histogram equalization, developed for the course of **Reti Logiche** (Digital Logic Design) a.y.
 2020–2021 at **Politecnico di Milano** .

 ## Component Interface